kevinalbert14/Roll_Off/README.md

 # Problem identification

-The company has a camera fixed to the back of their Roll Off Trucks, using the images from this camera they would like to accurately map the activities performed by the truck and also to reduce the manuek effort by building a scalable solution which would convert the video input into a report summarising all the activities perfromed within the given timeframe.
+The company has a camera fixed to the back of their Roll Off Trucks, using the images from this camera they would like to accurately map the activities performed by the truck and also to reduce the manual effort by building a scalable solution which would convert the video input into a report summarising all the activities performed within the given timeframe.

 # Business Need for implementing ML in this project